This work-in-progress lists all currently known appearances, drawn from a variety of sources.

 Fall of 2010 on PBS.
 Sir George Martin, legendary producer of

-the Beatles, will host.
+The Beatles, will host.
 Two-time Academy Award-winning

-actor Kevin Spacey will narrate.>br>
+actor Kevin Spacey will narrate.

 NOTE: On Record: The Soundtrack Of Our Lives was Cancelled.
 Interviews